 When 40% of the world’s industrial logging goes to paper, (and that percentage is rising) you have to take a deeper look.
 Producing paper is the third most energy-intensive of all manufacturing industries and the fourth largest emitter of greenhouse gases.
 The production uses chemicals and toxins that can cause major and persistent health issues.
-It uses up natural resources and ruins habitats.
+It uses up natural resources and ruins animal habitats. (save the animals!)
 Paper plantations aren’t offering any wildlife habitats at all with their perfect rows of pesticide ridden trees.
 It’s so sad.

 Time to rethink your daily paper use.
 Is ease of use really worth the price we are ultimately paying?

 I highly suggest doing another trash audit on your household (and also at work!) just to get a good picture of what you are using daily.
 Paper products include plates, napkins, towels, tissues, notepads, writing/printing paper, mail, receipts, anything that comes in boxes at the store, etc, etc, etc. It can be overwhelming.

 Recycling is excellent, but it is not the ultimate answer.
 REDUCE and REUSE FIRST!

 If we all try to use less, we can reduce the impact we have on our forests, cut down on energy use and toxic emissions, lessen pollution and ultimately produce less waste – and let’s not forget the human rights abuses that go hand in hand with this industry.